apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

   S3 Extended Request ID: wi3veOXFuFqWBUCJgV3Z+NQVj9gWgZVdXlPU4KBbYMsw/gA+hyhRXcaQ+PogOsDgHh31HlTCebQ=
 ```

-This demonstrates that the listed permissions of entries in an object store cannot
+This demonstrates that the listed permissions cannot
 be taken as evidence of write access; only object manipulation can determine
 this.